pinkdolphinnie/notulend-by-sya/README.md

 🚀 Why Notulend?
 Because productivity should look good and feel effortless.
-Notulend combines functionality, simplicity, and a touch of personalization — making your to-do list not just useful, but enjoyable to use.
+Notulend combines functionality, simplicity, and a touch of personalization.
+Making your to-do list not just useful, but enjoyable to use.